Ampny/Ampny.github.io/content/post/only-a-fool-would-say-that.md

 +++

 I went through a breakup last month, and it's been the source of seemingly endless emotions.
 This week, I've been getting familiar with embarrassment.
 There's the embarrassment over the details: "why did I react *this way* to *that situation*", or "Gah!
 I wish I never said that."
 But there's also a pervasive, more subtle embarrassment in the situation.
 It's embarrassing to have had such grand plans and to have cared so much, and have it all fall away into nothing.
-It makes me feel like a fool, or a major chump.
+It makes me feel like a fool, and a major chump.
 It's not a nice feeling, and I often find myself shutting down or running away from it.
 It's invited some curiosity about embarrassment this week, in all parts of my life.
 What's up with embarrassment?
 What does it feel like, and when does it arise?
-Strangely enough, I encountered embarrassment again and again while reading parts of *The Complete Cold Mountain.
+Strangely enough, I noticed the same feeling embarassment come up while reading parts of *The Complete Cold Mountain*.

  The process went like this: reading the collection of poems, I found myself attracted to those that are tender and sweet.
 I felt deeply touched by those poems when Hanshan reflects on the simple pleasures of a recluse life:

 >I covet the joy of my secluded dwelling, \
->where I can always be a person beyond form. \
+>where I can always be a person beyond form.

 or those bittersweet poems reflecting on impermanence:

 >Gradually, their lives burned out like candles, \
 >they drifted off like water in a stream. \
 >This morning I faced my solitary shadow-- \
->before I knew it, two threads of tears came streaming down. \
+>before I knew it, two threads of tears came streaming down.

 Looking over my notes on the book, almost all of my favorites fell into these genres.
 Those poems really are great, but what's going on there?
 It doesn't take long to notice Hanshan is not always so nice.
 Reading between the lines, I had almost entirely avoided his poems that are scathing judgments. judgments for eating meat, having sex, or for getting caught up in money, ambition and self-centeredness.
 I do all of those things, and I felt called out by Hanshan!
 There he is, an old man standing on a mountain and laughing at me.
 Confronting these poems felt uncomfortable, and I wasn't sure what to do.
 To get away from that judgment, would I have to follow his instructions to the letter, cutting out meat, sex, and money?
 Or would I get away through constructing some opinion that Hanshan's ideas are outdated, and finding a way to disregard them?
 That's Jack Kerouac's way out.
 He says in response to Hanshan's judgment "in this modern world to be a vegetarian is to split hairs a little since all sentient beings eat what they can."
 Both options don't seem quite right.